odoo/documentation/content/developer/reference/frontend/assets.rst

     :param Object assets: a description of various assets that should be loaded
     :returns: Promise<void>

-    Load the assets described py the `assets` parameter.
+    Load the assets described by the `assets` parameter.
 It is an object that may contain the following keys:

     .. list-table::